rsim/ruby-plsql-spec/INSTALL-Windows.md

 Install Ruby
 ------------

-Download and install Ruby 1.8.7 from [Ruby Installer for Windows](http://www.rubyinstaller.org/).
+Download and install Ruby 1.9.3 from [Ruby Installer for Windows](http://www.rubyinstaller.org/).
-(If you prefer you can try to install also Ruby 1.9.2 but it might be more difficult to install ruby-oci8 on this latest Ruby version on Windows).

 When installing then select checkbox to add Ruby to your PATH.